HARLEY-DAVIDSON, INC. ANNOUNCES CHANGE IN LEADERSHIP

 President and CEO Matthew Levatich steps down; Board of Directors appoints Board member Jochen Zeitz as acting President and CEO

-MILWAUKEE (February 28, 2020) – Harley-Davidson, Inc. („Harley-Davidson“) (NYSE: HOG) announced today that Matthew Levatich has resigned as President and CEO and as a member of the Board of Directors.
-The Board of Directors has appointed current Director Jochen Zeitz as Acting President and CEO.
-A committee of the Board of Directors will be formed, and the company will engage an external search firm to search for a new CEO.
+MILWAUKEE (February 28, 2020) - Harley-Davidson, Inc. („Harley-Davidson“) (NYSE: HOG) announced today that Matthew Levatich has resigned as President and CEO and as a member of the Board of Directors.
+The Board of Directors has appointed current Board member Jochen Zeitz as Acting President and CEO.
+A committee of the Board of Directors will be formed and the company will utilize an external search firm to search for a new CEO.
 A further announcement will be made at a later date.
-Levatich will assist with the transition until the end of March.
+Levatich will assist with the transition through the end of March.

 Jochen Zeitz takes over leadership for the time being

-As part of this leadership change, Jochen Zeitz was also appointed Chairman of the Board of Directors and will remain Chairman once a new CEO is appointed.
-The current CEO, Michael Cave, is now Chairman.
+As part of this change in management Jochen Zeitz was also appointed Chairman of the Board of Directors and will remain Chairman as soon as a new CEO is appointed.
+The current CEO Michael Cave is now Chairman.

 Zeitz said: „The board and Matt agreed that now is the time for new leadership at Harley-Davidson.
 Matt played a key role in defining the accelerated growth plan for More Roads to Harley-Davidson involved , and we will seek new leadership to recharge our business.
 On behalf of the Board of Directors, I would like to thank Matt for his 26 years of service to Harley-Davidson.
 He has worked tirelessly to guide the company through a period of significant change in the industry while ensuring that one of the world's most recognizable brands remains intact. “